 - rear deltoid / back part of the shoulder

-To get truly 3D shoulders, you will want to have all three of these parts of your shoulders developed and get stronger in every exercise that hits them.
+To get truly three-dimensional shoulders, you will want to have all three of these parts of your shoulders developed and get stronger in every exercise that hits them.

-By far, the easiest way to gain mass is by lifting heavier weights, not by doing more and more reps.
+By far, the easiest way to gain mass is by lifting heavier weights.
 So the goal is to continue to add weight to the exercises that you are doing, and as you do that, your muscles will respond by getting bigger to handle those workouts.
-This is known as progressive overload, and there are a lot of different ways to break plateaus and continue to get stronger but ultimately, having big shoulders comes down to getting really, really damn strong at the main exercises.
+This is known as progressive overload, and there are a lot of different ways to break plateaus and continue to get stronger.
+But ultimately, having big shoulders comes down to getting really, really damn strong at the main shoulder exercises.

-Here is how I gained 5.5 inches on my shoulders in just 90 days:
+Here is me gaining 5.5 inches on my shoulders in just 90 days:

-What are the best exercises for big shoulders?
+What are the best exercises for Building Broader, Bigger shoulders?

 You will want to get really strong at the main exercises for each part of your shoulders.
 Occasionally you will need to switch exercises for some variety to break through a plateau or in case you get naggy joints and so it’s good to have a few options to fall back on.
 Otherwise, we’ve found that most people can do one type of variation of an exercise for maybe 12 to 16 weeks before needing to swap it out for something new.

 Gaining lean muscle mass in your shoulders is just as simple as getting stronger and all of these movements, so if you’re getting stronger, you can be sure that you’re on the right path.
 If you’re not getting stronger, then you will need to switch something.
-If you’re getting stronger on every other lift, known as a local plateau, then you will need more volume for your shoulders.
-But if you’re not getting stronger on other lists known as a systemic plateau, then you will need to look at your diet or lifestyle to see how you can recover better.
+If you’re getting stronger on every other lift, known as a local plateau, then you will need more volume (weekly sets) for your shoulders.
+But if you’re not getting stronger on the other lifts, that is known as a systemic plateau, then you will need to look at your diet or lifestyle to see how you can recover better.

 The very best exercises will be the exercises that allow you to add more weight easily.
 So it’s best to build your shoulder workouts based on heavy compound movements like the overhead press.
 And then you can follow up with lighter, more isolated movements to head the other areas of the shoulders like the face pulls for the rear delts and the lateral raises for the lateral delts.